arthurg161/arthurg161/README.md

 #
 ### 🚀 **What I'm Working On**
-- Researching Crypto Asset Cointegration Model with Automated Binance API Trading
+- Crypto Asset Cointegration Model with Automated Binance API Trading
 <br>

 ### 🔍 **Projects**